Tenko1998/AiCos9/CONTRIBUTING.md

 ---

-*AiCos9 is Apache 2.0.
+*Candy is Apache 2.0.
 OpenClaw components are MIT.
 By contributing, you agree your contributions will be licensed under Apache 2.0.*